 Although the base of the Republican party may be small town voters, the new found tendency toward small town politicians like Sarah Palin is wearing on the party elites.
 Conservative pundit George Will is voicing his distaste for the choice of an "unqualified" vice presidential candidate.
 Accomplished conservative writer David Brooks has articulated not only his disgust with the current Republican stance, but is also giving high praise to Obama on a consistent basis in his columns.
 And perhaps the most significant party defection came with Colin Powell's endorsement of Barack Obama on Meet the Press last Sunday.
 He pointed to the radically ultra-conservative turn the Republican Party has taken, Sarah Palin's lack of qualification and the divisive negative nature of McCain's campaign that "goes too far" as reasons for siding with Obama.

 Such a mass crossing of party lines by traditional party loyalists is more significant than many seem to believe.
 This election has become about more than simply who will become the next President (as if that weren't enough).
 The nature of this election and the effects of the Republican campaign are beginning to do serious damage to the Republican Party itself.
 Not only does McCain seem likely to lose the upcoming election, but he looks to be alienating some of his Party's most iconic leaders.
 The continued choice of unqualified candidates (George W. Bush, Sarah Palin) that cater to the religious right and ignore traditional republican ideals-like balanced budgets and small government-is eating away at the Republican Party.
+Recent defections due to increasingly dirty tactics open the possibility that the gun-toting, bible-thumping, gay-hating, racist population that the McCain camp has connected with so intimately this fall is all that will be left of the Republican Party come winter.

 The comparatively sober Democratic campaign is winning over the American public in spite of the religious implementation of previously effective (but currently unsuccessful) Rovian tactics from the Republican side.